AleDenshi/comfy.guide/content/server/soju.md

 WantedBy=multi-user.target
 ```

-Then enable our new service
+Then enable our new service to start on boot, and start it:

 ```sh
 systemctl daemon-reload